bonds/winot/README.md

 * does NOT route traffic across the wifi except to connect to vpn, in other words, assumes your wifi network is untrusted, i.e. you work at the airport or at cafes on occasion
+* you can turn off the vpn requirement for wlan connections if you're feeling brave and/or safe and/or you can live without it
 * notices when your wifi signal is weak, scans for a stronger BSSID, and connects to it